bangsluke/bangsluke/README.md

 All projects are very much WIP so feel free to ignore how terrible they may look.
 One day they'll be awesome.
 Any and all suggestions are welcome.

-For a summary of my Project Portfolio, please visit the Portfolio section of [my site](https://bangsluke-portfolio.netlify.app/).
+For a summary of my Project Portfolio, please visit the Portfolio section of <a href="https://bangsluke-portfolio.netlify.app/" target="_blank">my site</a>.

 <!-- Project Badges and Image -->
 <p align="center">